 Our music provision is excellent.
 A well-qualified specialist teacher offers every child two lessons of music a week in addition to a selection of rare extra-curricular musical opportunities.
-Every child in Year 2 learns a musical instrument and the children’s passion for music is reflected in our well attended weekly orchestra, violin, recorder and handbells clubs.
+Every child in Year 2 learns a musical instrument and the children’s passion for music is reflected in our well attended weekly orchestra, violin, and recorder clubs.
 The opportunity to sing in a choir, with solos and part singing on offer in addition to the performance on an instrument is vital to the success that the children enjoy enabling confidence to blossom.
 An annual visit to the Barbican to participate in a workshop with the LSO and our own Music Festival annually involving 200 children from 6 other schools are examples of two further highlights in the school calendar.

 We have enjoyed success at Regional as well as National art competitions and our art director has been much sought after to be loaned to other schools to pass on her extraordinary talents.
 Described by our recent Inspection as ‘exceptional’, our Art specialist produces termly themes based on the work of a famous artist and uses her experience as an Early Years practitioner to tailor make a syllabus that is right and accessible for every age.
 Our on-site kiln is regularly used and a process driven approach means that our children have supported access to woodwork and metalwork skills in addition to fabric making alongside the wealth of paint and pastels!